 Primarch’s Curse: Supremacy

-Awareness, Ciphers (Chapter Runes), Climb, Dodge, Common Lore (Adeptus Astartes, Deathwatch, Imperium, War), Concealment, Crushing Blow, Drive (Ground Vehicles), Forbidden Lore (Xenos), Intimidate (+20), Literacy, Navigation (Surface), Pilot (Personal), Scholastic Lore (Codex Astartes), Silent Move, Speak Language (High Gothic, Low Gothic, Teutonic Cant), Tactics (Assault Doctrine), Tracking
+Awareness, Ciphers (Chapter Runes), Climb, Dodge, Common Lore (Adeptus Astartes, Deathwatch, Imperium, War), Concealment, Drive (Ground Vehicles), Forbidden Lore (Xenos), Intimidate (10, Scholastic Lore (Codex Astartes), Silent Move, Speak Language (High Gothic, Low Gothic, Teutonic Cant), Tactics (Assault Doctrine), Tracking

-Ambidextrous, Astartes Weapons Training, Blademaster, Bulging Biceps, Deathwatch training, Hatred (Eldar), Heightened Senses (Hearing, Sight), Killing Strike, Nerves of Steel, Quick Draw, Resistance (Psychic Powers), Sound Constitution, Swift Attack, True Grit, Two-weapon Wielder (Melee), Unarmed Master, Wall of Steel
+Ambidextrous, Astartes Weapons Training, Blademaster, Bulging Biceps, Crushing Blow, Deathwatch training, Hatred (Eldar), Heightened Senses (Hearing, Sight), Killing Strike, Lightning Attack, Lightning Reflexes, Nerves of Steel, Quick Draw, Resistance (Psychic Powers), Sound Constitution, Swift Attack, True Grit, Two-weapon Wielder (Melee), Unarmed Master, Wall of Steel